An intersectional framework for counterfactual fairness in risk prediction: Simulations

 \subsection{Comparison of novel unfairness metrics}

-This section compares our new unfairness metrics using a slightly more realistic data generating scenario than the simple example in Section \ref{sec:demonstration}.
+This section compares our new unfairness metrics in each of the three scenarios.
 In Scenario 1, with little unfairness, the three metrics are clustered together at a low value in both their positive (Figure \ref{fig:sim_part1_a}) and negative (Figure \ref{fig:sim_part1_b}) versions.
 In Scenario 2, differences emerge between $\Delta_{AVG}$ and $\Delta_{VAR}$, with the relatively lower value of $\Delta_{VAR}$ reflecting more even spacing of the error rates compared to Scenario 3.
 In this scenario, $\Delta_{MAX}$ is larger to reflect the large error rate differences between the minority and $M2$ and the other two groups.
 In Scenario 3, $\Delta_{MAX}$ is even larger because of the larger error rate differences between the majority and all other groups.
 However, $\Delta_{AVG}$ and $\Delta_{VAR}$ are closer together because the error rates are less evenly spaced.